 All landholders in Bulloo Shire have a responsibility to control Rabbits on their land.
 The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
-Rabbits are Category 3, 4, 5 and 6 restricted invasive animals and must not be given away, sold or released into the environment without a permit, must not be moved, Containment must not be fed.
+Rabbits are Category 3, 4, 5 and 6 restricted invasive animals and must not be given away, sold or released into the environment without a permit, must not be moved, must not be kept and must not be fed.